After the floods, assessing Hurricane Sally's damage

-GULF SHORES, Ala./HOUSTON (Reuters) - As an Alabama resident, Toby Wallace has seen his fair share of hurricane damage working for the U.S. Federal Emergency Management Agency (FEMA), where he handles flood insurance claims.
+GULF SHORES, Ala./HOUSTON (Reuters) - As an Alabama resident, Toby Wallace has seen his fair share of hurricane damage working for the U.S. Federal Emergency Management Agency, where he handles flood insurance claims.

-But that did not prepare him for Hurricane Sally, which flipped his camper and pushed it into his home, breaking off the front steps.
-High winds drove water through vents and roof, flooding a room.
+But that did not prepare him for Hurricane Sally, which flipped his camper and pushed it into his Gulf Shores home, breaking off the front steps.
+High winds drove water through the vents and roof, flooding a room.

 “It’s gonna be a lot of cleaning,” said Wallace, 49.